 Clarify each person’s role

 Everyone on the team should be clear about each person’s role and the unique skills they have to support it.
-When they are clear on their roles, they overlap less and they’re more productive.
+When they are clear on their roles, they overlap less, reducing redundancy, and are more productive.
 Learn what special skills each team member has and have them coach each other for continued growth and learning.

 One of my favorite quotes is, “It’s not prioritization until it hurts.”
 You need to constantly look at what you’re doing and what you could cut to make room for something more impactful.
 With this philosophy, your team isn’t wasting their energy and losing productivity.